zhao1701/amazon-movie-recommendation/part-01/readme.md

 |Ratings01|10|5|0.005|1|

 #### Hyperparameter Search and Model Tuning
 For hyperparameter searches, we eschew the traditional brute force method of grid searching for optimal hyperparameters and instead turn to a form of Bayesian optimization utilizing [tree-structured Parzen estimators (TPE)](http://steventhornton.ca/hyperparameter-tuning-with-hyperopt-in-python/).
 It has been show that Bayesian optimization is a more effective model tuning method than random search and that random search is a more effective model tuning method than grid search.
 Bayesian optimization works by iteratively making a guess about the optimal combination of hyperparameter values, testing that guess by evaluating a model with those hyperparameter values, and based on the model's performance, positing an updated guess.
 In this way, it is able to converge faster to optimal hyperparameter values than grid search or random search.
+For all models, this procedure is applied on the **Ratings18** sample set.

 ##### Unconstrained Matrix Factorization
 Below are the results of a TPE search for optimal hyperparameter values of an SVD model.